fegyi001/foszforgezu-vim/README.md

 # Foszforgezu-vim

-> A presentation about the Vim editor and its ecosystem using `slides`
+> A presentation about the Vim & Neovim using `slides`

 ## Run presentation